Lower School Curriculum By Grade

 7th Grade

-HISTORY: Seventh Grade history is an intensive study of the Renaissance, the Reformation, and the Age of Exploration and Discovery.
-This was a great turning point in the evolution of human consciousness, for it ushered in a new age of wide scientific inquiry and exploration and new artistic impulses.
-Our study is done through the biography of some of the colorful dramatic figures of the times such as Joan of Arc, Michelangelo, Leonardo, Martin Luther and several of the great explorers.
+HISTORY: Seventh Grade history is an intensive study of the European Renaissance, the Reformation, and sea journeys that were made by explorers and conquerors.
+This was a major turning point in the evolution of human consciousness, for it ushered in a new age of wide scientific inquiry, exploration, and new artistic impulses, as well as exploitation and greed.
+Our study is done through the biography of some of the colorful dramatic figures of the times such as Joan of Arc, Michelangelo, Leonardo da Vinci, Martin Luther and several of the famous explorers.

-ENGLISH: The class attempts to develop different forms of expression in writing through the study of “Wish, Wonder, and Surprise.”
-In writing, contrasting moods such as joy/sorrow and blessing/condemnation are practiced.
+ENGLISH: The class practices developing different forms of expression in writing through poetry and creative writing.
+In writing, contrasting moods such as joy/sorrow and blessing/condemnation are explored.
 Assignments in dictation and composition are continued, along with a weekly list of spelling words.
-During the second half of the year, the class works with the 2000 most commonly misspelled words.
-Intense work in punctuation and grammar is done, and the class is introduced to different poetical forms.
+More formalized paragraph structure is introduced.
+During the second half of the year, often the class works with the 2,000 most commonly misspelled words.
+Intense work in punctuation and grammar is done, and the class is introduced to different poetic forms.
 A class play is performed.

 PHYSICS: The focus of these lessons is on magnetism and electricity, including their history and practical uses.
 The subject of mechanics includes the study of the lever and its relationship to the human arm, and continues with a study of the wheel and axle, the pulley, the inclined plane, and gravity.
 The approach includes experimentation and observation in order to discover laws and concepts.
 Biographies of important physicists are told.